Erb3/mc-mods/Cactusfix/README.md

 Originally I made it so players don't take damage, but I decided to remove this for the 1.0.0 release.

-**This is such a easy mod to make.
-Why did you even bother making this?!?**

-I was browsing thru Modrinth looking for a new project to work on, then I relised there was no mod that simply disabled cacti stealing your items.
-So I made this mod in half an hour.

 **Plz updat to forge**

 I won't update to forge, as I have never touched it, and have no plan to do so.